 Listen to this post as a podcast from our Pathways to a Joyful Walk Bible Study:

-In the first blog, we talked about our life with God being called a faith walk.
+In the first article, we talked about our life with God being called a faith walk.
 Just like physical walking is a process of movement in a specific direction using our legs, a faith walk is also a process of moving toward trusting and relying on God more.
 It is dependent on open communication between what you know about God in your head and what you believe about Him in your heart.
-And, your faith walk is determined by daily choices of where you will go.
+Your faith walk is influenced by daily choices of where you will go.
 Those choices determine whether your faith walk will be a joyful one or not.

-We talked about how our God offers us something more lasting than the world’s idea of happiness.
+When it comes to joy, our God offers us something more lasting than the world’s idea of happiness.
 Biblical joy is a deep inner gladness, regardless of the circumstances going on around you.
-It’s supernatural, bringing to you a deep abiding peace and sense of contentment and strength.
+It is supernatural, bringing to you a deep abiding peace and sense of contentment and strength.
 This kind of joy only comes to you through knowing Jesus Christ.